zaiisao/Documentation/en/Agora Platform/agora_platform.md

 title: Agora Platform Overview
 description:
 platform: All Platforms
-updatedAt: Tue Nov 27 2018 07:21:00 GMT+0000 (UTC)
+updatedAt: Tue Nov 27 2018 07:21:05 GMT+0000 (UTC)
 ---
 # Agora Platform Overview
 Agora.io provides building blocks for you to add real-time voice and video communications through a simple and powerful SDK.
-You can integrate the Agora SDK to enable real-time communications within 30 minutes.
+You can integrate the Agora SDK to enable real-time communications in your own application quickly.

 ## Agora SDK